 ServiceX is a data extraction and delivery delivery service.
 Users provide a dataset identifier and a selection statement that specifies filters and columns.
 ServiceX brings up parallel workers to open the files in the dataset and uses experiment approved frameworks to extract the data and store it in popular columnar file formats for easy analysis using familiar tooling.

-- Interface is easy to learn and the processes are extremely reliable to make it easy for analyzers to get their job done without needing to learn complex libraries and babysit batch jobs
+- Interface is easy to learn and the processes are extremely reliable to make it easy for analyzers to get their job done without needing to learn complex libraries and closely monitor hand-written batch jobs

 - Extracts data from experiment-specific data formats using approved frameworks.

-- Results are cached to allow for easy re-analysis
+- Results are cached locally to allow for easy straightforward reuse of data.

 - Transformers are run out of tagged docker images to allow for precise reproducibility